- Time: GMT + 8 hours (12 hours ahead of US Eastern Standard Time)

 - Borneo: Malaysia shares the world's third-largest island with Indonesia and Brunei.
 On Borneo you'll find a nature-lover's dream come true with wild orangutans and plenty of national parks.
 See 7 good reasons to visit Borneo and how to find cheap flights to Borneo.

-- The Islands: Langkawi and Tioman Island are very popular islands to visit; once you see the perfect beaches you'll understand why!
+- The Islands: Langkawi and Tioman Island are very popular islands to visit, as are the two Perhentian Islands; once you see the perfect beaches you'll understand why!
 The diving in the Perhentian Islands is cheap and excellent.

 - Cameron Highlands: If you're getting burned out on the heat, the much cooler Cameron Highlands are a green, peaceful escape with trekking through tea plantations.
 Read about visiting the Cameron Highlands.